podefr/louiseDB/PERFORMANCE.md

 ### Optimization 2.
 Only persist store on stop(), not after every ```set```

-Persisting to disk on every call to a setter incurs a disk access.
+Persisting to disk on every call to a ```setter``` incurs a disk access every time.
 Persisting only when stopping the database only incurs the cost when performance isn't critical (outside of read/writes) and ensures that the DB can be restored from a previous state.
 However, not persisting after every sets runs the risk of losing all the data when the process doesn't stop cleanly as a result of calling stop.
-One solution could be to persist to disk on a different process than where the reads occur, as per optimizatio 3.
+One solution could be to persist to disk on a different process than where the reads occur.
 Avoiding disk access on every save() increases performance by another ~30%

 | Scenario | Min | Max   | Exec Time (ms) | Store size |